minima-global/minidocs/docs/learn/minima/transactions.md

 Scripts of **Monotonic** transactions only need to be checked once i.e. they are either valid or not e.g. a simple RETURN(SIGNEDBY(..))

 Scripts of **Non Monotonic** transactions need to be checked multiple times.
-Any script in a transaction that references global variables @BLKNUM, @BLKDIFF or @INBLKNUM is not monotonic as its validity will change depending on these variables.
+Any script in a transaction that references global variables @BLOCK, @COINAGE or @CREATED is not monotonic as its validity will change depending on these variables.